Mauixx/Final-Project-Student-Portfolio-for-COSC-111/Laboratory 4/README.md

 * Users can stop the LED by typing **"stop"** (case insensitive) in the Serial Monitor
 * Serial communication handles user input and controls the circuit accordingly

+## 💡Conclusion

+This laboratory activity demonstrates how Serial communication can be used to interactively control Arduino-based systems.
+By integrating sensor monitoring with Serial input, students learn how hardware behavior can be modified in real time through user commands.
+The activity reinforces essential IoT concepts such as event-driven control, sensor-based decision making, and reliable communication between users and embedded systems.
 ---
 ## 🗂 Files Included
 | File Name | Description |